builtbydani/builtbydani/README.md

 ---

 🛠️ **Projects I’m working on**:
-- 🔗 sugar_server - A server to host web pages and mini games - a "mini homelab"
+- 🔗 gbae - A pastel themed, modern GBA emulator
 - 🎮 pkm_plaza - A launcher for all your pocket monster roms, with emulators baked in
 - 🎶 audiio - An audio engine for Rust, designed for building plugins/vst
 - 👻 danigatchi - A cute CLI to track git activity, now with UI component